History of tobacco: Early cultivation of tobacco

 These barrels were transported in a variety of ways to the ships on which they would be carried to England.
 At first, captains of merchant vessels simply traveled from one plantation dock to the next, loading up with barrels of tobacco as they moved along the river.
 Other ways included employing northern smugglers to ferry tobacco to England.

 Plantations in the American South

 In 1609, English colonist John Rolfe arrived at Jamestown, Virginia, and became the first settler to successfully raise tobacco (commonly referred to at that time as "brown gold") for commercial use.
-Tobacco was used as currency by the Virginia settlers for years, and Rolfe was able to make his fortune in farming it for export at Varina Farms Plantation.
+Tobacco was used as money by the Virginia settlers for years, and Rolfe was able to make his fortune in farming it for export at Varina Farms Plantation.